-Speak to your healthcare professional.
-If he or she is not familiar with stimulation for bladder control, look for a physical therapist, nurse specialist, or physician who is knowledgeable about urinary incontinence.
-Treatments are usually combined with clinic and home exercises.
-An average program is three to six months and varies depending on the person’s needs and progress.
+To learn more about PFS, speak to your healthcare professional.
+If he or she is not familiar with stimulation for improved bladder control, look for a physical therapist, nurse specialist, or physician who is knowledgeable about urinary incontinence.
+An average program is 3 to 6 months and varies depending on the person’s needs and progress.